masoom/DockerNginx/README.md

 api1-3 is test app (flask python app which returns api1, api2, api3 when you go on nginx proxy).
 Specify hostnames like api1 in nginx/site.conf

+docker-compose.yml - This file specifies all containers which will run on docker-compose up command.

+site.conf - virtual host configuration file with proxy options and some performance tuning like caching and ssl options).

-test_rest.py is a python script that imitates a RESTful service
+test_rest.py - python script that imitates a RESTful service

-## Getting Started

 ### Prerequisites

-What things you need to install the software and how to install them

 Install Pytest
 ```
 sudo pip3 install pytest
 ```

 ## Running

-To run app, go to project directory where you will see docker-compose.yml file and fire the below Build command to start the whole environment
+To run app, go to project directory where you will see docker-compose.yml file and fire the below Build command to start the whole environment.
+Deployment is automatic and portable in every single-host Docker environment.

 ```
-"docker-compose up --build"
+docker-compose up --build
 ```

 ### To Stop